Brennan-Clinch/Forest-Fires-app/README.md

 install.packages("rattle")
 ```

-#Code to run this app
+# Code to run this app

-Here is the code to run my app
+Here is the code to run my app after installing all packages

 ```r
 shiny::runGitHub("Brennan-Clinch/Project3",ref = "main")